 Soon the branches creaked, and a flash of orange could be seen through the bush.
 A slender, full grown she-cat pushed her way through, finally yanking her tail out with a huff.
 She took a cautious step forward, so that Amethyst could see her better.

 Her fur was striking.
 It was a fiery orange, so bright it could have been mistaken for a blaze.
-It was short and soft like the buds of a willow plant.
+It was short and soft like the buds of a willow plant, one in full growth in the middle of summer.
 Her eyes shone round and yellow like two small suns.
-She was lithe and had a long tail, and looked graceful at a glance.
-Amethyst sucked in a breath – this couldn’t be any intruder looking for a fight.
+She was lithe and had a long tail, and looked graceful at a glance, her necklace hanging elegantly around her neck, no light shining from it’s glassy surface.
+Amethyst sucked in a breath.
+No scars, no evident anger, nothing.
+With a growl she unsheathed her claws, nonetheless wary of the newcomer.

 “A ghost?
 Yes,” chuckled the she-cat quietly.
 “I’m afraid I am.
 My name is Amber.”
 Suddenly her eyes took on a deep, longing look in them.
 Her gaze was melancholy as she spoke.
 “You don’t remember me, do you, Amethyst?”